Reflections Governor’s Art School

 - The student will procure a teacher recommendation using the provided Teacher Recommendation form.

-- Artwork (1 work): The student will independently make one piece of art using the provided photocopy of geometric lines and shapes.
+- Artwork (1 work): The student will independently make one piece of art using a print-out of the Reflections 2022 Geometric Line Design Exercise.
 This artwork may be created using any materials or techniques.
 Originality and creativity are emphasized.
 The applicant should work independently on creating this artwork, without assistance from parent or art teacher.
+View this video tutorial for instructions.

 - Artwork (2 works): The student will submit two of the following three choices: